wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Verify installation.md

 # Verify installation

-You can verify that Edge Data Store is correctly installed.
+On a device with limited processor, memory, and slow storage, it may take some time before the Edge Data Store is fully initialized and running for the first time.
+After allowing time for start up, use the following steps to verify that Edge Data Store is correctly installed.

-1. Run the following script from the terminal window:
+1. Run the following script from a terminal window:

     ```bash
     curl http://localhost:5590/api/v1/configuration
     ```

-    Depending upon the processor, memory, and storage, it may take the system a few seconds to start up.

-    If the installation was successful, a JSON copy of the default system configuration will be returned:
+    If the installation was successful, a JSON copy of the default system configuration is returned:

     ```json
         {